-- Helplines are available to talk on the phone but you can also email or text them
+- Helplines are available if you would like to talk on the phone.
+You could also email or text them

 - Some health professionals can work with you over the phone

-- You can try online programmes or apps, like The Journal, to learn self-help.
+- You can try online programmes or apps, like Small Steps, to learn self-help.

 “The view from my farm is beautiful but at that time there was no 'wow' about it – everything was just dull and grey.”

 My depression set in when I moved from a really stressful situation and at the same time made the switch from dairy to dry stock.
 I’d moved to this farm where I really wanted to be – and I couldn’t figure out why the wheels fell off at that point because I had left the constant pressure behind.
 I couldn’t see the depression while the stress levels were so high, but when the feelings were still there once the pressure was off, I knew I needed to get some help.